 Rhode Island got the worst of it.
 Parts of downtown Providence were under 14 feet of water, with people sheltering on the second and third floors of buildings.
 According to the National Weather Service, a storm surge of 12 to 15 feet destroyed most coastal homes, yacht clubs and marinas on Narragansett Bay.

 Above, the steamship Monhegan sits at a pier in Providence after sinking during the hurricane.
 Two-thirds of the boats in New Bedford Harbor sank.
 Before the storm, 100 boats fished the waters between Point Judith, R.I., and New London.
 Afterward, the hurricane left only three.

-In New Hampshire, fire destroyed four buildings in Peterborough and wind blew down part of the Cog Railway on Mount Washington was blown down.
+In New Hampshire, fire destroyed four buildings in Peterborough and wind blew down part of the Cog Railway on Mount Washington.
 And in Vermont, the storm caused a train derailment and uprooted maple trees and apple orchards.
-The hurricane blew this house onto railroad tracks.
+The hurricane blew the house pictured above onto railroad tracks.

 It was one of the most costly hurricanes to hit the U.S. mainland, with damage estimated at $308 million.
 A total of 4,500 homes were destroyed and 25,000 damaged.
 About 26,000 automobiles were totaled and 20,000 electrical poles blown over.
 And high winds knocked down an estimated 2 billion trees in New York and New England, devastating forests.

 The dead filled funeral homes.
 Homeless refugees crammed into town halls, armories and fire stations.
 Clinics ran out of typhoid vaccine.
 It took a week to restore power in Provincetown, and 200 men spent a week trying to open the roads to Newport, R.I.